Office:Education, Democracy & Social Change, Hyde Hall Rm 224, MSC 23, Plymouth, NH 03264

 BA, University of Manitoba

 Dr. Lebrun has written 13 books and published over 40 articles.
 He has traveled all over the world presenting on strategies for students with emotional and behavior disorders.
 He is a world renowned expert in psychological profiling and assessment of pathological and aggressive behaviors in children and adolescents.

-Dr. Marcel Lebrun is a professor with 38 years in Education.
+Dr. Marcel Lebrun is a professor with 42 years in Education.
 He has worked in a variety of schools in Canada, Haiti, France, and now the USA.
 His specialties are working with Special Education students who have Emotional and Behavior Disorders.
 He is on the NH Positive Behavior Intervention Leadership team where he has presented over 150 workshops in Functional Behavior Assessments, Response to Interventions at Tiers 1-2-3, System Wide School changes and improvement of school climate and culture.
-He has worked throughout the state of NH bringing positive school interventions to over 50 schools as well as working in the Boston Public School system in inner city schools.
-He is presently working in collaboration with Harvard University on Instructional Rounds as one of the NH facilitators.
+He has worked throughout the state of NH bringing positive school interventions to over 65 schools as well as working in the Boston Public School system in inner city schools.
 He is well known for his many world travels and his superior organizational and time management skills.

 Dr. Lebrun has been involved in over 8 million dollars worth of grants for education in the last 13 years.
 These grants have transformed the educational experience for many communities and school districts.

 His ongoing research continues to transform the educational systems in many countries as well as here in America.

 Lebrun, M. & Mann, E. (2016).
 Managing Stress for School Success.
 Lanham, Maryland: Rowman Educational Publishers: June 2016